 There are quite a few different plastic storage options for the kitchen.
 However, replacing those with reusable options can be a fantastic eco-friendly option.
 This can mean using glass jars for storing dry ingredients or upcycling tubs from other events/holidays.
 Another option to consider are reusable sandwich bags for lunches.
 You can read more about how plastic usage can impact your family and the planet on Eco Watch.

 Composting is a simple way to make your home a bit more eco-friendly.
+Eating a plant-based diet (like our friend from our Facebook Live's, Cory of Lean Green DAD) can help lower your carbon footprint and also make it easier to compost.
 According to Earth Easy, “Composting can divert as much as 30% of household waste away from the garbage can.”
 You can read their simple guide to composting on the Earth Easy site.
 Many of your food scraps can be composted including banana peels, corn cobs, and potato peels.
 Make sure to get an indoor compost container that seals to avoid any issues with compost in your kitchen until you are able to take it outside to your compost area.

 Cut down on water usage